nosilver4u/s3-image-optimizer/readme.txt

 = Why aren't there any questions here? =

-Start asking, and then we'll see what needs answering: https://wordpress.org/support/plugin/s3-image-optimizer
+Start asking, and then we'll see what needs answering: https://ewww.io/contact-us/

 == Changelog ==

+= 1.4 =
+* catch permissions errors on individual files
+* removed undefined constant
+* fixed undefined variable during wp-cli operation

 = 1.3 =
 * fixed error when using empty() on a constant that breaks really old PHP installs (5.4 or lower)